esmini/esmini/README.md

 esmini shared library works fine also in Unity (Win, Linux, Mac).
 A simple example can be downloaded from [here](https://www.dropbox.com/s/sj53hz0zesxa681/esmini-player.unitypackage?dl=1).
 The package contains everything needed to get going:
 - esmini library C# wrapper
 - a generic scenario player script
-- a few example scenarios (OpenSCENARIO + OpenDRIVE) including 3D models
+- a few example scenarios (OpenSCENARIO XML + OpenDRIVE) including 3D models
 - plugins for all platforms (can be updated of course)
 - and finally a scene connecting the player script to a game object